stepchowfun/typical/README.md

   - At least one required field must be present.
 - Decoding rules:
   - The first field recognized by the receiver is used.
-  - At least one required or unstable field must be present.
+  - At least one required or asymmetric field must be present.

 A simple enumerated type with up to 32 fields (such as `weekday` above) is encoded as a single byte.